Toward Scalable Audio Description Quality Control: A Workflow for Evaluating Human and VLM Raters

-A systematic collection of ratings from multiple evaluator groups under controlled conditions is an integral part of the workflow.
-In our implementation, ratings were obtained from human and VLM respondents.
-We describe the evaluation procedure as follows.
+\subsection{Human Respondents}

-\subsubsection{Human Respondents}
+We recruited 25 human respondents across two groups.
+The first group comprised four participants with accessibility-related experience, including work as experienced audio describers, teachers of students with visual impairments, and assistive technology developers.
+They were selected for their ability to engage meaningfully with a six-dimension rating task across 30 audio descriptions.
+Because recruiting participants with accessibility expertise was costly and limited in availability (the same constraints that shaped our three-person ground-truth panel), we included four such respondents alongside a larger novice group.

-We recruited four additional human respondents, who had exposure to accessibility-related work, such as supporting learners with disabilities, participating in accessibility initiatives, or working with inclusive educational materials.
-Because the task involved evaluating 40 audio descriptions across seven dimensions, we selected participants with enough familiarity to engage meaningfully with the assessment framework and the demands of the task.
-Their background enabled them to complete the evaluation reliably and provide an additional perspective on how the assessment framework is applied in practice.
+The second group consisted of 21 graduate students (ages 25–35) with no self-reported experience in audio description or accessibility-related work.
+Because novice raters had no prior familiarity with AD evaluation, we developed a brief orientation module that explained each framework dimension and walked through example ratings prior to the task.
+To ensure clarity, this module incorporated accessible, plain-language framing contributed directly by our blind QC specialist, drawing on her experience in training others in AD evaluation.

-They then followed the same evaluation process as the experts described in Section 5.1.
-For each video, they assessed four AD versions (one volunteer-authored and three VLM-generated) using the same interface, instructions, and seven-dimension rating form.
-The same anonymization and randomization procedures prevented ordering effects and ensured that respondents could not identify the source of the AD (human authored or AI-generated).
-Their evaluations were combined with VLM-generated ratings to model agreement with the expert-established ground truth.
+Only the novice group completed the orientation to gain necessary context, and all raters ultimately followed the same evaluation process as the expert panel described in Section 5.1.
+For each video, they assessed three AD versions (one volunteer-authored and two VLM-generated) using our six-dimension framework.
+The same anonymization and randomization procedures were applied to prevent ordering effects and ensure that respondents could not identify the source of each AD.
+Ultimately, this sample composition allowed us to examine how respondents across a spectrum of expertise, from domain-specific knowledge to lay perspectives, engage with the rating framework and align with the expert-established ground truth.

-\subsubsection{VLM Respondents}
+\subsection{VLM Respondents}

 \begingroup